 "And just imagine if you put your deodorant on one morning, and the can suddenly said, 'You don't need anywhere near that much!'"

-Becky had seen her mum putting deodorant on, and her mum had explained what it was for.
+(Becky had seen her mum putting deodorant on, and her mum had explained what it was for.)

-Becky continued, "And just imagine if you were walking down the road one day and all the hairs under your armpits started talking, and most people's didn't, just yours, so no one knew they could do that.
+Becky carried on, "And just imagine if you were walking down the road one day and all the hairs under your armpits started talking, and most people's didn't, just yours, so no one knew they could do that.
 Imagine if one hair said to you in a loud high-pitched squeaky voice, 'Oy!
 You forgot to put your deodorant on this morning!', And then another one said to it, 'Oh don't worry, there's still enough here from yesterday.'
 I wonder what all the passers-by would think!
 And imagine if all your armpit hairs started arguing about whether there was enough to last the day, and then a peacemaker armpit hair decided it was better to start talking about what to do better in the future instead of quarrelling about what went wrong before and whether it went wrong enough to matter, so it said to you, 'OK, never mind about it today; just do your best not to forget to put your deodorant on in future, OK?'"